Welborne, Hampshire

 Welborne is a town under construction to the north of Fareham, England.
 It is intended to include 6,000 houses with businesses and community facilities.

 A plan for the development was submitted for central Government examination on 23 June 2014, and modifications were published in January 2015 following the inspector's preliminary comments.
 Fareham Borough Council formally adopted the plan for Welborne as part of its statutory Local Plan for the Borough on 8 June 2015.
+Welborne is set to become a garden town.

 Construction is scheduled in phases between 2015 and 2036, and as of 2019 the town was due to be completed by 2038.
 Transport plans include an upgrade to Junction 10 of the M27 motorway and a bus rapid transit route.

-The first homes at Welborne were completed in April 2025.
+Welborne is being developed by Buckland Group, and construction of the first phase is being delivered by Thakeham, CG Fry and Pye Homes.
+The first homes were completed in April 2025, and the first residents moved into the new houses in October 2025.
+Around 700 homes are being built on the first phase of the site, named Chesterfield Village, along with a Hampshire County Council-run primary school and village centre.